jakubkarczewski/PolynomialRegression/README.md

 Values of the weights (which are also scaled polynomial coefficients) were calculated with Stochastic Gradient Descent (SGD).
 SGD, being stochastic approximation of Gradient Descent, takes in just a part of training data at once.
 It is used to minimize to cost function.
 It corrects values for each weight by computing gradient from batch of training data.
 ### Forward pass
 Firstly, the input X, which is a float number, is being transformed into sequence of N floats where N is a degree of polynomial that is being fitted to the data.
 For 3rd degree polynomial the X input would be transformed into (X^0, X^1, X^2, X^3) sequence.
-Then it is being multiplicated by values of weights (wX) which stand for polynomial coefficients and then summed into y which is interpreted as the value of polynomial for input X proposed by the network.
+Then it is being multiplicated (element-wise) by values of weights (wX) which stand for scaled polynomial coefficients.
+Next the product's elements are summed into ```y``` which is interpreted as the value of polynomial for input X estimated by the network.

 ### Backpropagation
-The proposed value of polynomial for input X is being substracted for it's known value Y (from .csv file) and by means of Stochastic Gradient Descent backpropagated to correct weights.
-This is repeated iteratively until the error is within tolerance range or the number of iterations reach it's limit.
+The estimated value of polynomial for input X is being substracted from it's known value Y (from .csv file) and by means of SGD, backpropagated to correct weights.
+This is repeated iteratively until the error is within tolerance or the number of iterations expired.

 This procedure is repeated for each and every degree of polynomial in range (1, POLYNOMIAL_DEGREE).

 ### Estimation
-After running the training job the network will save the degree and coefficients of polynomial that fitted the data best.
+After running the training job the network will save the coefficients of polynomial that fitted the data best.
 During forward pass the network computes the polynomial equation for particular input X.

-For example if the polynomial saved by the netork would be f(x) = 3 * x^3 + 2 * x ^2 + x - 1 and the input X=1 the net would calculate:
+For example if the polynomial saved by the netork would be ```f(x) = 3 * x^3 + 2 * x ^2 + x - 1``` and the input X=1 the net would calculate:
 ```
 3 * 1^3 + 2 * 1^2 + 1 - 1 = 5
 ```